ULL-MII-SYTWS-1920/ull-mii-sytws-1920.github.io/_includes/practicas/p15-t2-generators.md

     };
     ```

-  Leave your solution in the folder `03-using-generators-for-iterables`
+  Leave your solution to this exercise inside the folder corresponding to section `03-using-generators-for-iterables`

 ## See